-His topic of research was Religious Information Processing Bias: A Flicker Design.
+Jeff Habinicht won the Regional Psi Chi Award.
+His topic of research was "Religious Information Processing Bias: A Flicker Design".
 Jeff also graduated in May with 4.0 GPA.
-We are expecting to hear of great things from him.

-Jessie Lopez-Factor Structure of the Beck Depression Inventory II in a University Sample
+Jessie Lopez: "Factor Structure of the Beck Depression Inventory II in a University Sample."

-Ashley Raethel - Religiosity and Happiness among Conservative Christian Students.
+Ashley Raethel "Religiosity and Happiness among Conservative Christian Students."

-Christina Wallace - Factors that Influence Dietary Choices in Honduras.
+Christina Wallace "Factors that Influence Dietary Choices in Honduras."

-Christopher White - Perceived Teacher Math Anxiety And its Relationship to Student Math Anxiety.
+Christopher White "Perceived Teacher Math Anxiety And its Relationship to Student Math Anxiety."

-Brianna Johnson - Effect of Parent-Child Relationships on Teen Substance Abuse.
+Brianna Johnson "Effect of Parent-Child Relationships on Teen Substance Abuse."

-Ehren Lichtenwalter - Central States Anthropological Society meeting in Urbana, IL.
+Ehren Lichtenwalter Presented "In the Middle of Nowhere and at the Crossroads of Everywhere: Abatement and Change at Hellenistic Hisban, 332-63 BCE” at Central States Anthropological Society meeting in Urbana, IL.
 April, 2009.
-In the Middle of Nowhere and at the Crossroads of Everywhere: Abatement and Change at Hellenistic Hisban, 332-63 BCE”